zeljkoobrenovic/grounded-architecture/_posts/2022-03-05-activities.markdown

 permalink: operating-model
 icon: activities.png
 timetoread: 15 min
 excerpt: "Operating Model defines how, by leveraging Lightweight Architectural Analytics and Collaborative Networks, we perform activities that help an organization reach its goals.
-Examples include supporting teams in their daily work, tracking tech debt, performing technical due diligence, standardizing processes and documentation, and defining cloud, data, and platform strategies."
+An effective architecture practice must be tailored to organizational needs, grounded in collaboration and clear rules of engagement, and focused on enabling teams through strategic alignment, distributed decision-making, and supported standards like golden paths."

 ---
 <img style="margin-top: -20px; width: 100%; height: 400px; object-fit: cover"